 Plan Ahead to Store Leftovers

-I find it helpful to spend a few minutes before my guests arrive to prepare food storage for leftovers, particularly appetizers.
+Before guests arrive, I find it helpful to spend a few minutes setting up food storage containers for leftovers, particularly appetizers.

 I’ve learned the hard way about food waste when, at the end of the night, I discover spoiled dips and appetizer meats that have sat out for hours.
 What a waste!

-To avoid needlessly tossing out perfectly good food, set out a few containers of different sizes on the counter.
-That way, when you’re ready for the main meal, you can easily store any leftover appetizers without scrambling around looking for containers or forgetting to store food altogether.
+To avoid having to toss out perfectly good food, set out a few containers of different sizes on the counter.
+That way, when you’re ready for the main meal, you can easily store or freeze any leftover appetizers without scrambling around looking for containers or forgetting to store food altogether.
 Do the same for your main meal.
-It’ll speed up cleanup.
+It’ll speed your cleanup.